 - Numb, prickly feeling or stinging pain upon warming or stress relief

 During an attack of Raynaud's, affected areas of your skin usually first turn white.
 Then, they often turn blue and feel cold and numb.
-As you warm and circulation improves, the affected areas may turn red, throb, tingle or swell.
+As you warm and your circulation improves, the affected areas may turn red, throb, tingle or swell.

 When to see a doctor